oskarva/imbalance-market-price-prediction-thesis/README.md

 ## Key files
 The most important files with regards to implementation details of the models are the following:
-   - Script that trains and tests the naïve baseline model using cross-validation: `python src/run_naive_cv_all_targets.py`
+   - Script that trains and tests the naïve baseline model using cross-validation: `src/run_naive_cv_all_targets.py`
-   - Script that trains and tests the XGBoost standalone model using cross-validation: `python src/run_cv_with_time_features.py`
+   - Script that trains and tests the XGBoost standalone model using cross-validation: `src/run_cv_with_time_features.py`
-   - Script that trains and tests the EBM and XGBoost stacked ensemble using cross-validation: `python src/run_cv_stacked_with_time_features.py`
+   - Script that trains and tests the EBM and XGBoost stacked ensemble using cross-validation: `src/run_cv_stacked_with_time_features.py`

 ## Key Findings and Insights